kdoore/CS2335-Gitbook/ui-panel_toggle_visibility.md

 - Learn how to execute custom C# script functions using UI-Button GameObjects.
 - Learn how to use Layout Component: CanvasGroup attached to a UI-Panel to control visibility and interactivity of a UI-Panel and it's child GameObjects
 - Public class methods of class-objects attached to a GameObject can be accessed in the inspector.
 We can attach these methods to the onClick event of a Button GameObject
+- Canvas Group attributes:  Alpha, Interactable, BlocksRaycast determine whether events can be triggered from GameObjects, these can be controlled via custom C# scripts.

 ###Buttons to control UI Panels.
 In the previous section, we also have added a UI-Panel gameObject to our canvas.
 Then we used it as a container in the hierarchy to 'hold' our 3 button UI elements.
 We want to create a different button that can control the visibility of the UI-Panel:  btnPanel and we need to write a custom method in our MenuScript class that will toggle the panel visibility when the user clicks the button.